profvyas/filflo-api-docs/docs-main.md

 ## Quick Start Guide

 ### 1. Get Your API Credentials
-Contact the Filflo team at api-support@filflo.in or log into your Filflo dashboard at https://app.filflo.in to generate your API credentials.
+Contact the Filflo team at team@filflo.in or log into your Filflo dashboard at https://app.filflo.in to generate your API credentials.

 ### 2. Authenticate
 ```bash